Ritu-07-rk/Try-Hack-Me-Writeups/Incident Response/detection_and_analysis.md

 # Summary

-The investigation identified a phishing-based account compromise targeting Laura Chen.
-A malicious email from **nexus-verify.thm** was delivered shortly before suspicious sign-in activity was observed from **223.123.4.50** in **Amsterdam**.
-Correlation of email and authentication logs confirmed the phishing email as the likely initial access vector used by the attacker.
+The investigation began with a high-severity SIEM alert indicating a successful sign-in from an unfamiliar IP address.
+Analysis revealed that the activity originated from **223.123.4.50** in **Amsterdam** and targeted **Laura Chen's** account shortly after she received a phishing email from **nexus-verify.thm**.

+Further investigation identified a second compromised account, **[k.patel@nexusfinancial.thm](mailto:k.patel@nexusfinancial.thm)**, which also showed sign-in activity from the same attacker IP.
+Mailbox audit logs revealed the creation of an inbox rule named **Junk Filter Update**, likely intended to conceal attacker activity.
+Email trace analysis confirmed that the phishing campaign targeted two employees, demonstrating that the incident extended beyond a single account compromise.

+The collected evidence confirmed a phishing-based compromise and established the attacker's infrastructure, affected users, and techniques used to maintain access.

+---